Enable History on a Tag

 Enabling tag history on members in a UDT involves editing the UDT definition, and enabling history on the any members you wish to record.
 These history settings will then propagate to members in any instances.

 Below is a description of some important tag history settings.

-- Tag Group - Collects a record based on the Tag Group specified under the Historical Tag Group property.
+- Tag Group - Ignition will check if the value should be stored to the database at the specific rate defined within the Tag Group selected under the Historical Tag Group property.

 Historical Tag Group

-Historical Tag Group setting shows up when Sample Mode is set to Tag Group.
-Historical Tag Group setting determines how often to record the value on the Tag.
-It uses the same Tag Groups that dictate how often your Tags should execute.
-Typically, the Historical Tag Group should execute at the same rate as the Tag's Tag Group or slower: if a Tag's Tag Group is set to update at a 1,000ms rate, but the Historical Tag Group is set to a Tag Group that runs at 500ms rate, then the Tag History system will be checking the Tag's value twice between normal value changes, which is unnecessary.
+The Historical Tag Group setting is visible when Sample Mode is set to Tag Group.
+The Historical Tag Group setting determines how often to check if the value on the tag should be stored.
+It uses the same Tag Groups that dictate how often your tags should execute.
+Typically, the Historical Tag Group should execute at the same rate as the tag's Tag Group or slower.
+For example, if a tag's Tag Group is set to update at a 1,000ms rate, but the Historical Tag Group is set to a Tag Group that runs at 500ms rate, then the Tag History system will be checking the tag's value twice between normal value changes, which is unnecessary.

 Max and Min Time Between Samples

 Normally, Tag Historian only stores records when values change.
 By default, an "unlimited" amount of time can pass between records – if the value doesn't change, a new row is never inserted in the database.
 By modifying these settings, it is possible to specify the maximum number of Tag Group execution cycles that can occur before a value is recorded.
 Setting the value to 1, for example, would cause the tag value to be inserted each execution, even if it has not changed.
 Given the amount of extra data in the database that this would lead to, it's important to only change this property when necessary.